ranahamdy1/flutter_notes/git_hub.md

 4- push
 ```

-### Connect mobile as emmeletor with wifi in android studio
+### Connect mobile as emulator with wifi in android studio
 ```
 adb tcpip 5555